 On the other hand, if you are not really happy about the price point of this backpack, there’s nothing to worry about.
 There are lots of other, more affordable everyday packs out there, and some of them might be an even better option than the Urban Assault.
 Go check out our related posts to see which those are!

-And if you really love this Urban Assault 21 backpack, head over to Amazon.
-You can see the prices and color options there, and hopefully snag some good deal!
+And if you really love this Urban Assault 21 backpack, head over to Amazon or their website.
+You can see the prices and color options there, and hopefully, snag some good deals!